HeLaughs/Portfolio-1/README.md

 This is a portfolio demo...
-Showcasing what I do daily , learning on leveraging my software engineering skills.
+Showcasing what I do daily, learning to leverage my software engineering skills by creating scalable and robust application solutions to solve different problems.